k21971/EvilHack/doc/evilhack-changelog.md

 - Revert: artifact rings have a fixed material
 - Fix: artifact rings have a fixed material, take two
 - Minor monster color changes
+- Add object menu glyphs to inventory in curses mode